oracle/coherence-go-client/README.md

   * session lifecycle events such as connected, disconnected, reconnected and closed
 * Support for storing Go structs as JSON as well as the ability to serialize to Java objects on the server for access from other Coherence language API's
 * Near cache support to cache frequently accessed data in the Go client to avoid sending requests across the network
-* Support for Queues in Coherence Community Edition 24.03+
+* Support for simple and double-ended queues in Coherence Community Edition 24.09+ and commercial version 14.1.2.0+
 * Full support for Go generics in all Coherence API's

 #### Requirements

-* Coherence CE 22.06.4+, 24.03+ or Coherence 14.1.1.2206.4+ Commercial edition with a configured [gRPCProxy](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/develop-remote-clients/using-coherence-grpc-server.html).
+* Coherence CE 22.06.4+, 24.09+ or Coherence 14.1.1.2206.4+ Commercial edition with a configured [gRPCProxy](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/develop-remote-clients/using-coherence-grpc-server.html).
 * Go 1.19.+

+> Note: If you wish to use the queues API in the latest release, you must use CE 24.09 or commercial 14.1.2.0.x.

 #### <a name="start"></a> Starting a gRPC enabled Coherence cluster